How long will I wait for a home?

 Of the 1,227 people who applied, 687 were eligible to join the housing register to find a new home for them or their family.

-How many homes were advertised on the register?
+How many homes were advertised?

 435 homes were advertised.
 Of these, 377 homes were let within the year.
 Homes that were not let didn’t meet people’s needs – for example not enough bedrooms or not the right area.

-Who were offered properties (based on their priority band)?
+Who were offered properties, based on their priority band?

-Every applicant on our register is given a priority band based on their circumstances.
 Their banding affects how their bids are shortlisted, and their chance of being offered a property.
 You can be placed in one of three bands – emergency, band 1 or band 2 – find out more.

 A third of properties advertised were let to residents in the emergency band, over half (64%) were let to residents in priority band 1, and the remainder (6%) to residents in priority band 2.